Millions of businesses around the world go through this inevitable step everyday: managing incoming documents workflows.

 Our goal is to give you an understanding of your company process and allow you to optimize your team work around this topic, but also create better relationships with potential clients and therefore achieve more in terms of sales or conversion.

-On a general note, document collection management will help you improve your customers experience from day one, preventing churn, friction and bad reviews.
+On a general note, managing your document collection will help you improve your customers experience from day one, preventing churn, friction and bad reviews.

 The key areas of Document Collection Management

-In order to audit and optimize your current document collection process, you’ll need to focus on 3 main areas:
+In order to audit and optimize your current process, you’ll need to focus on 3 main areas:

 Of course, these 3 areas may differ based on the business you work at.
 But learning more about your workflows, your strategy and your metrics are the 3 areas you want to start focusing on.